5% of all sales goes toward a charity of your choice. Make a difference.

 Ann Kim, Installation

-In my work, my goal is to create visual objects that are layered with these symbols: past, present, future, fragmentation, artifacts, imagination, layered on top of one another.
+My goal with my work is to create visual objects that are layered with these concepts: the past, the present, the future, fragmentation, artifacts and imagination layered on top of one another.
 Recently, I have begun to use images of antipodal landmass as well as archetypical mythological icons as visual metaphors.
-They also my musings and reflections on the irreversibility of time and its cycle as I search for a sense of redemption, acceptance, letting go, and carpe diem while being connected to the world around me of the past, present, and future: each day, the wind moves, people move, water moves, the earth moves, I move, and time happens.
+They are representative of my musings and reflections on the irreversibility of time as I search for a sense of redemption, acceptance and letting go while being connected to the world around me in every time period.
+Each day, the wind moves, people move, water moves, the earth moves, I move and time happens.

 Ann B. Kim, Dayton, OH

 Ann Kim talks about her work representing the difficulty of ethnic identity and cultural clashes inherent in immigrating from another country.